department-of-veterans-affairs/notification-api/README.md

 ### Create a release for Perf

 To create a new release, the user will create a new version tag in the git repository.
 This can be for the current `HEAD` or for a specific commit from a PR.
 The tag format will be `v(Major).(Minor).(Hotfix)` format.
-So for version one of the portal we created `v1.0.0` and with a single hotfix a new tag was created for `v1.0.1`.
+The Portal uses a similar method, so for version one of the Portal we created `v1.0.0` and with a single hotfix a new tag was created for `v1.0.1`.

 ```cli
 git tag v2.0.0